Singhrituraj114/Heart-Disease-prediction/README.md

-# Heart-Disease-prediction
+# Heart-Disease-Prediction
-Heart Disease prediction for advance predicting the chances of getting heart disease
+A project that predicts whether a person is suffering from heart disease or not.